Nonlinear phenomena in optics may unlock the secrets

 Autonomous on-chip pulse shaping for telecom applications

 Interfacing evolutionary algorithms with adaptive photonic waveguide systems paves the way towards novel smart applications in optics.
 Yet, both algorithms and blueprints for all-optical integration are just starting to emerge into the field of optical sciences.
 In our recent work from 2021, we have presented a functional toolbox for autonomous shaping of telecom-relevant 10-100ps pulses.
 Through the unique use of a particle swarm optimization algorithm, the system could reutilize an alienated, computer-programmable on-chip interferometer for temporally coherent synthesis of various envelope shapes at system output.
-A all-optical sampling technique delivered the feedback to the algorithm, which smartly optimized the multi-path interferometer towards the best match between an optical output to a given target waveform.
-The entire patented scheme is potentially chip-integrable and might serve as great template for future applications in all-optical switching and modulation control.
+An all-optical sampling technique delivered the feedback to the algorithm, which smartly optimized the multi-path interferometer towards the best match between an optical output to a given target waveform.
+The entire patented scheme is potentially chip-integrable and might serve as a great template for future applications in all-optical switching and modulation control.

 Liquid-core fibers as dynamic platform for nonlinear photonics